thetechdude124/thetechdude124/README.md

 ## 💡A quick introduction...

 Hey there!
-I'm Aditya, and I'm a 16-year-old sophomore in the enhanced program at the Woodlands Secondary School + The Knowledge Society alumni.
+I'm Aditya, and I'm a 17-year-old junior in the enhanced program at the Woodlands Secondary School + The Knowledge Society alumni.

 Here's a bit about me: